Walsh Street House

-The Walsh Street House, also known as the Boyd House II, is a family home in Walsh Street, South Yarra, Victoria, Melbourne, Australia, designed by Robin Boyd in 1958, which the Boyds moved into a year later.
+The Walsh Street House, also known as the Boyd House II, is a family home in Walsh Street, South Yarra, Melbourne, Victoria, Australia, designed by Robin Boyd in 1958, which the Boyds moved into a year later.
 Robin Boyd was known not only as an architect but also an architectural writer, educator and commentator.
 Born in 1919, as a member of the Boyd family, he came from a creative family background of sculptors, painters and architects.
 He and his wife Patricia occupied the South Yarra home with their two daughters.